Louisiana House fails to reverse transgender sports ban veto

 The transgender sports ban was a driving force behind the historic veto session, after winning bipartisan veto-proof backing in the regular session.
 Republican legislators said they heard an overwhelming outcry from Louisiana residents who wanted a law prohibiting transgender athletes from competing on school sports teams of their identified gender.

-The House GOP’s inability to cobble together the needed votes came two days after Republican House Speaker Clay Schexnayder told reporters he was “comfortable 100%” that his chamber had the support needed for the override.
+The House GOP’s inability to cobble together the needed votes came two days after Republican House Speaker Clay Schexnayder told reporters he was “comfortable 100%” that his chamber had the support for the override.

 But the House vote Wednesday was 68-30.
 It needed 70 votes to pass.
 The Senate on Tuesday voted 26-12 to override the bill rejection, the bare minimum needed for the override.
-Those votes were fewer than the support the bill had when it originally passed, but Edwards put a strong effort behind sustaining his vetoes.
+Those votes were fewer than the support the bill had when it originally passed.
+But Edwards put a strong effort behind sustaining his vetoes, calling back his former gubernatorial campaign manager, who now lives in Washington, to help defeat the overrides.

 Supporters described the ban sponsored by Franklinton Sen. Beth Mizell, the Senate’s second-ranking Republican, as protecting girls across K-12 schools and colleges from unfair competition, and the bill was called the “Fairness in Women’s Sports Act.”
 They said transgender athletes have an automatic, built-in advantage in competitions against other females.